dwyl/learn-postgresql/README.md

 # _Why_?

 Like it or not, Relational Databases store
-_most_ of the world's structured data.
+_most_ of the world's structured data. <br />
+According to the most recent surveys/statistics,
+SQL dominates the world of databases.

 https://insights.stackoverflow.com/survey/2018/#technology-databases
 ![stackoverflow-survey-2018-databases](https://user-images.githubusercontent.com/194400/52594468-80cb3b80-2e43-11e9-867a-eeb4eea9a322.png)